SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Introduction

-This work extends two of our recent articles on contrast-adaptiveness~\cite{billot_learning_2020} and PV simulation~\cite{billot_partial_2020} by building, for the first time, robustness to contrast, resolution, and subject populations without retraining.
-The presented method is thoroughly evaluated in four new experiments.
-The code and trained model are available at https://github.com/BBillot/SynthSeg, and distributed in the widespread neuroimaging package FreeSurfer~\cite{fischl_freesurfer_2012}.
+This work extends our recent articles on contrast-adaptiveness~\citep{billot_learning_2020} and PV simulation at a specific resolution~\citep{billot_partial_2020, iglesias_joint_2021}, by building, for the first time, robustness to both contrast and resolution without retraining.
+Our method is thoroughly evaluated in four new experiments.
+The code and trained model are available at https://github.com/BBillot/SynthSeg as well as in the widespread neuroimaging package FreeSurfer~\citep{fischl_freesurfer_2012}.